-We see challenges as opportunites, and Covid-19 is no exception to that philosophy.
+We see challenges as opportunities, and Covid-19 is no exception to that philosophy.
 That’s why we jumped at the opportunity to design & build Vancouver’s first parklets.

-The Downtown Vancouver Association reached out to Riff & LSW Architects to design & build parklets and wayfinding in order to assist restaurants with Phase 2 of Reopening during the Covid-19 Pandemic.
+The Vancouver's Downtown Association reached out to Riff & LSW Architects to design & build parklets and wayfinding in order to assist restaurants with Phase 2 of Reopening during the Covid-19 Pandemic.

 We had two weeks to design and build the parklets and wayfinding so that they would be ready in time for Clark County’s Phase 2 reopening.
 It was an “all hands on deck” sprint to meet our deadline.